What is online (or virtual) learning?

 Where can you learn more?

 Instructional Design: In-person

-Performance Matters offers a 6-week online program, From ‘Wing it’ to Wow, where participants design a program for online delivery.
+Performance Matters offers a two-month blended program, Design for a Digital Age, where participants design a program for virtual delivery.

 Click here to learn more.

 Written for people who don’t have a training background, Training that Clicks: Virtual Design Playbook provides practical tips and strategies for designing engaging virtual training that changes behaviour.